electrovir/prettier-plugin-multiline-arrays/README.md

 module.exports = prettierConfig;
 ```

-## Controlling elements per line
+# Options

+This plugin makes two new options available to your Prettier config:

+-   **`multilineArrayWrapThreshold`**: This is a single number which controls when arrays wrap.
+If an array has _more_ elements than the number specified here, it will be forced to wrap.
+This option defaults to `0`, which indicates that _all_ non-empty arrays will wrap.
+Example: `"multilineArrayWrapThreshold": 3,`.
+-   **`multilineArrayElementsPerLine`**: This is a single string which contains a space separated list of numbers.
+These numbers allow fine grained control over how many elements appear in each line.
+The pattern will repeat if the array has more elements than the pattern.
+See the `Examples` section for how this works.
+Defaults to just `1`, which indicates all array lines have just a single element.
+Example: `"multilineArrayElementsPerLine": "2 1"`, which means the first line will have 2 elements, the second will have 1, the third will have 2, the fourth will have 1, and so on. _This option overrides Prettier's default wrapping; multiple elements on one line will not be wrapped even if they don't fit within the column count._

+# Comment overrides

+-   Add a comment with `prettier-wrap-threshold:` followed by a single number to control the wrap threshold for the following line.
+When an array has _more_ elements than this number, it wraps.
+The default is `0`, which indicates that _all_ arrays will wrap unless they're empty.
-Add a comment with `prettier-elements-per-line:` followed by a pattern of numbers to control how many elements will appear on each line: `// prettier-elements-per-line: 2 1 3`.
+-   Add a comment with `prettier-elements-per-line:` followed by a pattern of numbers to control how many elements will appear on each line for an array on the following line.
+Example: `// prettier-elements-per-line: 2 1 3`.
 The default is just `1`.
 Any given pattern will repeat endlessly.
-See the example section below.

-## Example
+See the `Examples` section below. _This option overrides Prettier's default wrapping; multiple elements on one line will not be wrapped even if they don't fit within the column count._

+# Examples

 Not formatted: